hpshelton/hpshelton.github.io/_posts/2011-12-11-opt-out-of-facebook-permissions.md

 - plugin
 - privacy
 ---
-<p>Nice little Chrome plugin that modifes the permissions facebook apps are asking for so you can opt-out.</p>
+<p>Nice little Chrome plugin that modifies the permissions Facebook apps are asking for so you can opt-out.</p>